Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso: Simulation Studies

 where $C_{\theta}(d)$ is the tapering function and $C_{\nu}\left(\frac{d}{r}\right)$ is a Mat\'ern covariance with smoothness parameter $\nu$ and range parameter $r$,

 where $K_{\nu}$ is a modified Bessel function of the second kind.
-Fields with a Mat\'ern correlation have $m$ mean-square derivatives if and only if $\nu >m$ \citep{steinbook}.
+Fields with a Mat\'ern correlation have $\Floor{\nu}$ mean-square derivatives \citep{steinbook}.
 The taper function is a Wendland radial basis function \citep{wendlandrbf}.
 We fit every parameter of the tapered Mat\'ern model, along with a process variance and the logarithm of the nugget effect variance $\tau^2$, totaling 5 parameters.
+The simulation setup is described in Table \ref{tab:paramvals_simstudy}.

-We investigate the ability to recover the structure of $Q$ and the residual parameters in \ref{sec:simdata_appendix}.
-The focus is on three different models for $Q$, which we call the block-diagonal, hub and spoke, and random graph models.
+Using the parameter values in Table \ref{tab:paramvals_simstudy}, we simulate $N=10,30,50,100$ independent realizations of the random field and report the median errors over 50 trials of each in the recovery of $\mQ$ and the parameters of the residual model in \ref{sec:simdata_appendix}.
+The focus is on three different models for $\mQ$, which we call the block-diagonal, hub and spoke, and random graph models.
 These models are shown in Figure \ref{fig:models_of_Q}.
-Results are averaged over 50 independent simulations of the random fields.
-The results for the block diagonal model are presented in Table \ref{tab:simresults_bdiag_inbody}.
-For the errors in the parameters we present the median absolute error in recovery over 50 simulations for each number of samples, and for the errors in $Q$ we calculate the relative error in the Frobenius norm $\|\hat{Q}-Q\|_F/\|Q\|_F$.
-In general we find that the model is able to recover the parameters of $Z_2$ with reasonable accuracy regardless of the number of samples, but the recovery of $Q$ is dependent on the number of samples.
+The results for the block diagonal model (on the left of Figure \ref{fig:models_of_Q}) are presented in Table \ref{tab:simresults_bdiag_inbody}.
+For the errors in the parameters we present the median absolute error and for the errors in $\mQ$ we calculate the median relative error in the Frobenius norm $\|\hat{\m{Q}}-\m{Q}\|_F/\|\m{Q}\|_F$, and likewise for $\mQ^{-1}$.
+In general we find that the model is able to recover the parameters of $Z_2$ with reasonable accuracy regardless of the number of samples, but the recovery of $\mQ$ is dependent on the number of samples $N$.